Bryan Altman, CBS Local Sports

 1st Base: Chris Christie – Governor Christie has lots of strengths.
 He’s strong-minded, he’s passionate and he loves his country to be sure.
 But one of those strengths isn’t movement, so we’ll put the N.J. governor at first base where range isn’t the most important quality.

-3rd Base: John Kasich – While Kasich’s sports pedigree seems to be lacking, the man handled hot questions like a seasoned vet for the most part last night.
+3rd Base: John Kasich – While Kasich’s sports pedigree seems to be lacking, the man handled hot questions like a seasoned vet for the most part at last night’s debate.
 I trust that he would handle himself under fire at baseball’s “hot corner” with similar results.

 Shortstop: Jeb Bush – Jeb was a key cog on the University of Texas varsity tennis team in the 70s, meaning the man can run and has plenty of range when it comes to getting to tough balls.
 Plus, Bush stands at 6 foot 3 inches, so I like his chances of making the play at short if need be.